 - Assist the candidate with the application process for Wisconsin licensure by completing the Supplemental Form PI-1624-GUEST; and

-- Hold, at a minimum, the equivalent of a U.S bachelor's degree as determined by a foreign credentialing agency recognized by Wisconsin. (https://dpi.wi.gov/licensing/pathways-licensure/outside-us-pathway);
+- Have the equivalent of a U.S bachelor's degree and completed an educator preparation program in another country as determined by a foreign credentialing agency recognized by Wisconsin. (https://dpi.wi.gov/licensing/pathways-licensure/outside-us-pathway).